Livijn/laravel-object-detection/README.md

 composer require livijn/laravel-object-detection
 ```

-You should att this to your `composer.json` file to ensure that our package is fully installed.
+You should add this to your `composer.json` file to ensure that our package is fully installed.
 ```
 "scripts": {
     "post-install-cmd": [